 Trying to appeal to different audiences does have its challenges.
-Content written for a consumer audience would sound, look and present differently.
+Content marketing for a consumer audience would sound, look and present differently.
 For instance, the kind of content that would appeal to a business audience such as graphs, statistics or white papers probably would not fit very well with a consumer audience who would much prefer content related to purchasing deals, discounts or entertainment.

 These two totally different styled audiences visit websites for wholly different reasons, which is why it’s important to tailor your content marketing strategy to appeal them in different ways.
 All it takes is a little understanding about what your consumer audience needs and wants in their content, then create that type of content to draw them in.
 Here are some effective content marketing strategies that are useful and effective: